SEMAT-Exists-Org/source-services-project/SCHEMAS.md

 #### GET /projects/user/{userid}

-This resource retrieves all the projects for specific user.
+This resource retrieves all the projects assigned to specific user.

 *Request*